What is classic motorcycle insurance?

 Some insurers define a classic motorbike as any over 15 years old, while others extend the criteria to 20, 30, or even 40 years.
 You might also be able to find policies for modern classic bikes, which are slightly younger, and future classic bikes, which covers bikes that are being maintained with a view to earning ‘classic’ status.

-If you intend on driving a vehicle, whether it’s a motorcycle, car or van, it’s a legal requirement to have at least third-party cover.
+If you intend on driving a vehicle, whether it’s a motorcycle, car, or van, it’s a legal requirement to have at least third-party cover.
 However a more comprehensive policy will give you a better level of cover.
+Any vehicle must have insurance unless it you take out a statutory off-road notice (SORN).

-Is classic motorbike insurance different to standard motorbike cover?
+Is classic motorcycle insurance different to standard motorcycle cover?

 The level of coverage you’ll get from your classic motorbike insurance will firstly depend on the type of policy you take out.
 As with all auto insurance you’ll be able to choose from: